-The Commission proposes to revise the Pro Forma LGIP and Pro Forma LGIA to allow interconnection customers to request provisional interconnection service and operate under provisional interconnection agreements based on existing and regularly updated studies that demonstrate that necessary interconnection facilities/network upgrades are in place to meet applicable reliability requirements.83 The transmission provider would provide additional studies as necessary to determine whether provisional service can be reliably accommodated and whether stability, short circuit, and/or voltage issues would arise, and such studies would be updated by the transmission provider on a quarterly basis.84 The Commission seeks comment on the proposal, the means to mitigate any risks and liabilities for provisional service, and under what circumstances such service is beneficial.85 The Commission also seeks comments regarding whether there is a need to establish a pro forma provisional LGIA as well as any important details related to the service (e.g., when the service could be requested, when milestone payments would be required).86 upgrades required for reliability - System Upgrade Facilities; or (2) upon request from the Developer, an option available to the Developer once it has executed a Class Year Facilities Study Agreement.87 Under the LGIA, if the Developer wishes to go in-service prior to the completion of required System Upgrade Facilities, the Developer may request a limited operations study under Article 5.9 of the LGIA.
-Through such a study, the NYISO and the Connecting Transmission Owner determine whether and the extent to which the facility can reliably interconnect on a provisional basis.
-Among NYISO's pending queue process improvements is a proposal to provide specific tariff language outlining the manner in which this practice could be extended to requests that pre-date execution of the LGIA as long as such tariff language provides the NYISO and Connecting Transmission Owner the opportunity to fully evaluate the reliability impacts of the project going in-service prior to completion of its required upgrades.88
+The Commission proposes to revise the Pro Forma LGIP and Pro Forma LGIA to allow interconnection customers to request provisional interconnection service and operate under provisional interconnection agreements based on existing and regularly updated studies that demonstrate that necessary interconnection facilities/network upgrades are in place to meet applicable reliability requirements.
+The transmission provider would provide additional studies as necessary to determine whether provisional service can be reliably accommodated and whether stability, short circuit, and/or voltage issues would arise, and such studies would be updated by the transmission provider on a quarterly basis.
+The Commission seeks comment on the proposal, the means to mitigate any risks and liabilities for provisional service, and under what circumstances such service is beneficial.
+The Commission also seeks comments regarding whether there is a need to establish a pro forma provisional LGIA as well as any important details related to the service (e.g., when the service could be requested, when milestone payments would be required).

 The NYISO does not oppose requirements for providing provisional interconnection service and in fact already does so under the Limited Operation provision of the NYISO LGIA.
-Currently, the NYISO tenders an LGIA upon the earlier of (1) completion of the Class Year Study in which the Developer accepts its Project Cost Allocation and posts required Security for